 Does the city have a position on the master plan?

 Individual City Council members may have expressed positions on the master plan, but the City Council has not taken an official position.
+At its April 10, 2018 meeting, the City Council did direct staff to:

 Why do some Carlsbad residents think a vote is required?